 The School of Education and Human Development is composed of seven programs: Adult and Higher Education, Counselor Education, Educational Leadership, Educational Psychology and School Psychology, Literacy Education and ESL, Special Education, and Teacher Education.
 Through each of these programs, the School prepares professionals for teaching, counseling, school psychology, administration, and teacher leadership.
 The content knowledge, skills, and understandings needed for these areas form the heart of our programs.
 Common to all of these fields is an emphasis on connections and partnerships, reflection and critical inquiry, diversity, and performance assessment.

-USM's School of Education and Human Development degree programs are accredited by the Council for Accreditation of Educator Preparation (CAEP) the Council for Accreditation of Counseling and Related Education Programs (CACREP), and the Council on Rehabilitation Education (CORE).
+Our undergraduate and graduate educator preparation programs are state approved and nationally accredited by the Council for Accreditation of Educator Preparation (CAEP).
+Our Counselor Education program is nationally accredited by the Council for the Accreditation of Counseling and Related Education Programs (CACREP).

 Tk20 Online Data Management System for Educator Preparation Programs and Pathways